uasoft-indonesia/badaso-documentation-gen-1/docs/crud/form-fields/email.md

 ## View: BadasoEmail

-Kode di bawah merupakan sampel untuk penggunaan BadasoEmail pada Vue Template.
+The code below is a sample for using BadasoEmail on the Vue Template.

 <!--DOCUSAURUS_CODE_TABS-->
 <!--Vue-->